 Specify a file containing a list of depots to process in the desired order.
-By default, all depots reported by 'p4 depots', which effectively results in depots processed in alphabetical order.
+By default, all depots in the order reported by 'p4 depots' are processed, which effectively results in depots being processed in alphabetical order, with the singleton Extensions and Traits depots (if present) being processed after other depots.

-This can be useful in time-sensitive situations where the order of processing can be prioritized, and/or to prevent processing certain depots.
+This '-dlf' option can be useful in time-sensitive situations where the order of processing can be prioritized, and/or to prevent processing certain depots.